wp-plugins/kiwi-logo-carousel/readme.txt

 We tested this plugin with: Internet Explorer 8, 9, 10; Chrome; Safari; Firefox; Opera;

 = What are the server requirements? =
 You need a server running PHP version 5.4 or newer.
 Older versions are not supported and may cause problems.

-= The slider is not displayed well =

-Some CSS styles in themes may cause problems.
-Debug your CSS if you have any problems.
-The developer tools in Chrome or Firefox are a good tool for that.
-You can also try the Firebug extension for Firefox.

 == Screenshots ==